The 6 Best Survival Fishing Kits For Any Scenario

 - Survival knife

-The value of these bonus items depends on how much space you have or the weight you want to carry.
-Collapsible fishing poles or gill nets are too heavy for backpacking, but might be great additions to your vehicle’s survival kit.
+The value of these bonus items depends on your space or weight requirements.
+Collapsible fishing poles or gill nets are too heavy for backpacking but might be great additions to your vehicle’s survival kit.

 Versatility

-Hooks need to range from small #8 panfish hooks all the way up to at least #2 hooks for bigger fish.
-There should also be a few baitholders and a few circle hooks (because they set themselves).
+The hooks must range from small #8 panfish to at least #2 hooks for bigger fish.
+There should also be a few baitholders and circle hooks (because they set themselves).

-A variety of line tests is ideal, with some 10-15 pound line for smaller fish like yellow perch, and something heavier for bigger fish like pike or bass.
-I like kits that have monofilament for wary fish, and some heavy braided line for passive fishing.
+Various line tests are ideal, with some 10-15 pound lines for smaller fish like yellow perch and something heavier for bigger fish like pike or bass.
+I like kits with monofilament for wary fish and some heavy braided lines for passive fishing.

-Lures and bait selection vary a lot from species to species, so the best kits have a selection of different colors and styles.
-Small rubber jigs are a must, and small spoons will catch just about anything.
+Lures and bait selection vary greatly from species to species, so the best kits offer a choice of different colors and styles.
+Small rubber jigs are a must, and small spoons will catch almost anything.
 If the kit comes with bait (like salmon eggs or fake worms), then all the better.

-For sinkers, split shot is the most useful option.
-But a good kit should have at least a couple of bullet sinkers or egg sinkers for passive bottom fishing rigs, too.
+A Split shot is the most helpful option for sinkers, but a good kit should include at least a couple of bullet or egg sinkers for passive bottom fishing rigs.

 Quality/Durability

 Having the right gear means nothing if it breaks when you use it.
-The best survival fishing kits use quality materials from reputable manufacturers.
-They also take steps to make sure it doesn’t degrade in your bug-out bag.
+The best survival fishing kits use quality materials from reputable manufacturers and take steps to ensure they don’t degrade in your bug-out bag.

-At the absolute minimum, your kit needs to be in a watertight package.
-Even a small amount of moisture will rust hooks and degrade fishing line.
+Your kit needs to be in a watertight package at the absolute minimum.
+Even a small amount of moisture will rust hooks and degrade the fishing line.
 Heavy plastic works best, but some metal tins can be great, too.
-Desiccant packets are a great bonus, which helps to eliminate any moisture that might get in.
+Desiccant packets are a great bonus, as they help eliminate any moisture that might get in.

 Then there’s the quality of the gear itself.
 This can be hard to assess, but if the kit lists manufacturers, you can bet they’re good ones.
-Stainless steel hooks are less prone to rust, braided line is more durable than monofilament, and metal lures last longer than rubber ones.
+Stainless steel hooks are less prone to rust; the braided line is more durable than monofilament, and metal lures last longer than rubber ones.

-That doesn’t mean that less durable options aren’t useful or that everything needs to be bomb-proof.
+That doesn’t mean that less durable options aren’t helpful or that everything needs to be bomb-proof.
 But the more durable your gear is, the better it will serve you in a survival situation.

 Value

-I’ve looked at tons of survival fishing kits that try to mark up their price based on stats like the number of pieces, special equipment, and even social media marketing hype.
+I’ve looked at many survival fishing kits that try to mark their prices based on stats like the number of pieces, special equipment, and even social media marketing hype.
 But hype doesn’t catch fish, and the best kits don’t need to be expensive.

-The kits with the best value are well-thought-out and include only things that you’ll actually use.
-Small instruction booklets also provide a ton of extra value, because even experienced anglers might not know survival fishing tactics.
+The best-value kits are well-thought-out and include only things that you’ll use.
+Small instruction booklets also provide much extra value because even experienced anglers might not know survival fishing tactics.

 With all that said, a good survival fishing kit shouldn’t cost more than 30 or 40 dollars.
-If you’re spending more than that, it’s safe to say you’re spending too much.
+If you’re spending more than that, it’s safe to say you’re paying too much.

 The Best Survival Fishing Kits For Every Situation

 Without further ado, here are the best survival fishing kits.
-Every fishing kit on this list is worth the money, but I’ve organized them by what they’re best for to help you decide which one you need.
+Every kit on this list is worth the money, but I’ve organized them by their best use to help you decide which one you need.

 Best Overall: Vigilant Trails Survival Fishing Kit Stage 3

-If I had to pick one, do-it-all survival fishing kit, the Vigilant Trails Stage 3 would be my pick.
-It has just enough of all the essential items to catch fish, plus a couple of bonus pieces for true passive fishing.
+If I had to pick one do-it-all survival fishing kit, the Vigilant Trails Stage 3 would be my pick.
+It has just enough of the essential items to catch fish and a couple of bonus pieces for passive fishing.
 Here are the specs:

 - MSRP: $31.88